Skip to content

 • Pharmacist’s perspective: How pharmacists assess and personalise HRT, the importance of patient counselling, and collaboration with healthcare providers.

-• Possible alternatives to HRT: Lifestyle changes, non-hormonal medications, and herbal remedies.
+• Possible alternatives to HRT: Lifestyle changes, non-hormonal medications, and natural remedies.

 Hormone Replacement Therapy (HRT) involves supplementing the body with hormones, primarily oestrogen and progesterone, to alleviate symptoms associated with menopause.
 It is primarily used to treat hot flushes, night sweats, mood swings, and other menopausal symptoms.